m2web/gitinternals/git-data-model-references-states.md

 string load_reference(reference, name_or_id){
     if (name_or_id in references){
         return load(references[name_or_id])
     } else {
         return load(name_or_id)
     }
 }
 ```

 With the above, Git can use human-readable references like "master" instead of a long hexadecimal string.

-Often want a notion of "where we currently are" in the history.
+Often we want a notion of "where we currently are" in the history.
 In Git, that "where we currently are" is a special reference called "HEAD".

 ### Repositories

-Finally, we can roughly define what is a Git repository: it is the data objects and references.
+Finally, we can roughly define a Git repository: it is the data objects and references.

 On disk, all Git stores are objects and references: that's all there is to Git's data model.
 All git commands map to some manipulation of the commit DAG by adding objects and adding/updating references.